pooja-gera/TheWireUsChallenge/React Applications/InlineStyling_Day19/README.md

 This challenge has been created assuming that you have knowledge of HTML, CSS, JavaScript and have completed the Creating Components and Passing Props as Strings challenge.

-1. Create a Greeting component and render "Hello, I am [insert your name here]" using h1 tag of HTML.
+1. Create a Greeting component and render "Hello, I am [insert your name here]" using h1 tag of HTML in index.js.
 2. Add the following inline CSS styling to the h1:
     - color: white
     - background-color: dodgerblue
     - width: 400px
     - text-align: center
-3. Using the imported *ReactDOM* module, render the App component created.
+3. Using the imported *ReactDOM* module, render the Greeting component created.